MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-app-only-api-permissions.md

 ## Step 2: Assign an app role to the service principal

-In this step, you will assign an app role exposed by your resource app to the service principal we created in step 1.
-To create an app role assignment, you will need the following information:
+In this step, you'll assign an app role exposed by your resource app to the service principal we created in step 1.
+To create an app role assignment, you'll need the following information:

 1. **PrincipalId** - object Id of the service principal authorized for direct access.
 1. **ResourceId** - object Id of the service principal representing the resource app in your tenant.